 S. Anselm’s has a proud tradition of offering Assisted Places to families who would ordinarily prioritise their children’s education over other discretionary expenditure but are unable to do so for a variety of reasons, almost always because of financial circumstances.

 We therefore have a limited number of Assisted Places available each year and which can be of any value.
-In exceptional circumstances, they can be up to the full amount of the fees.
 The demand for Assisted Places is generally oversubscribed however, so we operate a fair and transparent system for those who wish to apply.

 For your son or daughter to be considered for an Assisted Place, you will need to complete a detailed Financial Circumstances Form which must be submitted to the Bursar in our Assisted Places Application Window which for September 2020 joiners opened on the first day of the Summer Term 2019 and will close at the end of July 2020.
 In any given year, submitting an early application in the window is helpful to S. Anselm’s from an administrative point of view, though it does not confer any advantage to the applicant.

 An independent assessment of the financial circumstances will then be carried out by an independent third party who will advise the School’s Assisted Places Committee of the outcome of the assessment.
 The Assisted Places Committee will consider all applications and once complete, will notify all applicants by August 2020.
 The Assisted Places Committee comprises the Headmaster, the Bursar and one of the Independent Governors of the School.
 Please note, as part of the process, applicants must also complete a registration form and submit the registration fee.

 S. Anselm’s accepts applications for Assisted Places outside of the Assisted Places Application Window but given the fact that Assisted Places are ordinarily oversubscribed, we cannot guarantee that we will be able to offer any form of Assisted Place outside of our usual application and assessment process.